 But, as anyone who’s ever played a gaming tournament knows, it’s all too easy to kink your neck and strain your back — particularly without a proper chair.
 Picking a gaming chair is about more than just comfort, it’s a matter of posture and lumbar support.
-Selecting a quality gaming chair ensures that when eventually achieve victory, it isn’t a Pyrrhic one for your back and spine.
+Selecting a quality gaming chair ensures that when you eventually achieve victory, it isn’t a Pyrrhic one for your back.

 Different types of gaming chairs